cbnsndwch/remix-nest/README.md

 ## License

-This project is licensed under the [MIT license](LICENSE.md) for details.
+This project is licensed under the MIT license.
+See [LICENSE.md](LICENSE.md) for details.